mahendra8432/mahendra8432/README.md

 ## 👨‍💻 About Me

 I'm a passionate developer who loves crafting **elegant solutions** to complex problems.
-Whether it's building scalable backends, designing intuitive UIs, or optimizing performance—I'm all in.
+Whether it's building scalable backends, designing intuitive UIs, or optimizing performance I'm all in.
 I believe in **learning in public**, **building with purpose**, and **sharing knowledge**.

 > *"Learn.
 Build.
 Share.
 Repeat."* 🔄